A unique business name is important for branding, but it’s easy to get lost in all the Texas LLC name rules.

-No, you can search your Texas LLC name for free.
+No, you can do a Texas LLC name search for free.

 While the state does provide access to information for a $5 fee, that’s only if you’re searching your LLC name by mail or by fax.
 But who searches their LLC name by mail or fax… what is this, the 1960s?
 LOL!

-Anyways, the three methods at the top of this page are free :)
+Anyway, the three methods at the top of this page are free.

 Do I have to file an LLC name reservation?

-There’s a lot of crap information on the internet that makes it sound like an LLC name reservation is required.
-This usually just wastes most people’s time and money.
+There’s a lot of incorrect information on the internet that makes it sound like an LLC name reservation is required.
+This is usually just a waste of most people’s time and money.